-A judicial action may be initiated by any member of the DePaul community (student, faculty, or staff) who feels that he/she has been adversely affected by a student's actions in violation of the Code of Student Responsibility or other policy, or who has reasonable cause to believe that a student has violated the Code of Student Responsibility or other policy.
+A student conduct action may be initiated by any member of the DePaul community (student, faculty, or staff) who feels that he/she has been adversely affected by a student's actions in violation of the Code of Student Responsibility or other policy, or who has reasonable cause to believe that a student has violated the Code of Student Responsibility or other policy.

 Complaints shall be made in writing to the Dean of Students Office or other appropriate office.

 Relationship Between the Student Conduct Process & Legal Proceedings

 A student may be subject to the Student Conduct Process in addition to any civil or criminal proceedings.
 The University, in its sole discretion, will make the decision whether or not to delay the Student Conduct Process until the conclusion of any civil or criminal action associated with a complaint.
 If a referred student chooses not to participate in the Student Conduct Process because of a pending legal action, the hearing officer may render a decision based solely on the written documentation and/or the complainant’s testimony available at the time without the benefit of information from the referred student.

 The Student Conduct Process is designed to be educational, not legal, in nature.
 Rules of evidence and discovery do not apply to the Student Conduct Process.
 Students should not draw parallel interpretations between the Code of Student Responsibility or other DePaul policies and criminal or civil law.
 The outcome of a legal proceeding is not determinative on the Student Conduct Process.